henrysvg/dsc-phase-1-project/README.md

 ## Data Anlysis

 After merging the necessary tables together, the data was in a place where analysis could be begun.
-Utilizing pandas, the data was able to get to aplace wher visualizations were created with seaborn.
+Utilizing pandas, the data was able to get to a place where visualizations were created with seaborn.

 ## Results